Community infrastructure levy spending and technical reports

 CIL monitoring report 2015 to 2016

-This monitoring report covers the amount of CIL collected for the financial year 2015 to 2016, total and summary details of CIL expenditure for the year, the amount of CIL passed to parish and town councils, and the amount of CIL receipts we currently retain.
+These monitoring reports set out the amount of CIL collected for each financial year, together with the total and summary details of CIL expenditure for the year, the amount of CIL passed to parish and town councils, and the amount of CIL funds we currently retain.

 Parish council allocation of CIL funds